top of page

 FILM | PHOTOGRAPHY | JOURNALISM

-We are a small team that shares over 10 years of experience as conservation practitioners, photographers, writers and filmmakers.
+We are a small team that shares over 40 years of experience as conservation practitioners, photographers, writers and filmmakers.

 Our Equipment

 Over the years we have curated our equipment to suit our style of filming so that it is easy to carry into the field, is unobtrusive and produces professional broadcast level quality imagery and audio.
+For queries about equipment hire please contact us.

 For more details please follow the link below.